Fall Teams, Clubs, and Groups at CA

 After-School Program Information

-Here is the link to the registration for the fall season of our after-school programming.
+Here is the link to the registration for the winter season of our after-school programming.
+For our basketball teams, please wait to pay the registration/season fees until after the first week of practices/tryouts to ensure your student has earned a spot on a team.
+Our other programs can be registered for immediately.
 These programs have session capacity minimums and limitations.
 We will have to cancel any programs that do not reach their minimum requirement.
 You will receive a full refund if you are registered for one of those teams/groups that have to be canceled.
 There is no need to register for our after-school academic support classes, as we track and bill for that program.
 We will bill at the end of the semester for after-school academic support classes.
 After the school day ends, if a student is not picked up by 4:15 PM, then they will attend after-school academic support and be charged the daily rate ($30/day).
 Students and parents should familiarize themselves with the Athletics and After-School Handbook.

-Snacks, including dried fruits and vegetables, whole-grain goldfish, popcorn, cheese, granola bars, etc. are now provided for all our after-school teams and groups.
+Snacks, including dried fruits and vegetables, goldfish, popcorn, cheese, protein bars, etc., are now provided for all our after-school teams and programs.

 Athletic Sports

-The soccer team consists of middle and upper school students and games are usually played at the high school varsity level.
-A new change for this year is that the majority of our games will be 7v7.
-Our home games will continue to be held on one of the two soccer fields at Simpson Park.
-Families are invited to attend all our games.
-Students should bring a water bottle and appropriate soccer cleats and clothing.
-CA provides bus transportation to and from all soccer games.
+The CA Boys Varsity Basketball Team consists of upper school students in grades 9-12 and games are played at the high school varsity level.
+As we do not have a girls basketball team for this level, girls in upper school are welcome to join this team.
+Students should bring a water bottle, appropriate basketball shoes, and athletic clothing.
+CA provides bus transportation to and from all basketball games, which can on any day of the week.
+Game days and times are posted on the Sycamore and website calendars.
+The coaches will provide detailed information about game locations, opponents, and pick-up times.
 Seniors have the option to dismiss early and drive to games if necessary.
 The form for this accommodation is in the attached Athletic Handbook.

 Esports